History Of The Ford Bronco

 A New Kind Of Off-Road Vehicle

-After World War 2, the Jeep CJ lineup proved to be a popular civilian vehicle especially when the CJ-5 launched in 1955.
-To compete with the Jeep CJ as well as the Scout 80 and other compact off-roaders, Ford began development of the Bronco in 1962 with the first drawing penned a year later showing elements that made it to the production design including the round headlights, boxy design, and the unique, tear-drop rear fenders.
+After World War 2, the Jeep CJ lineup became a popular civilian vehicle, especially when the CJ-5 launched in 1955.
+To compete with the Jeep CJ, Scout 80, and other compact off-roaders, Ford began development of the Bronco in 1962.
+The first drawing, penned a year later, showed elements that made it to the production design, including the round headlights, boxy design, and unique tear-drop rear fenders.

-Also in 1963, Ford’s famous internal memo surfaced referring to the vehicle as the “1966 G.O.A.T.,” which stood for Goes Over All Terrain.
+Also in 1963, a famous internal memo from Ford referenced the vehicle as the “1966 G.O.A.T.,” which stood for Goes Over All Terrain.
 This historical fact was revived on the new Bronco with the driver-selectable “GOAT Modes.”
 Ford built the Bronco continuously from August 11, 1965 through June 12, 1996 before reviving the legendary nameplate for the 2021 model year.

 1966 Ford Bronco Roadster | old ford bronco, vintage bronco, vintage bronco for sale, classic cars for sale, classic trucks for 1966 Ford Bronco Roadster | Credit: Ford